-RAMP2 increases glucagon potency and efficacy at the GCGR - RAMP proteins require association with a GPCR, such as the CLR, in the reticulum to endoplasmic enable efficient translocation to the cell surface.
-Using an enzymelinked immunosorbent assay (ELISA), little or no cell surface expression of the RAMPs was seen when transfected alone into HEK-293 cells.
+RAMP2 Increases Glucagon Potency and Efficacy at the GCGR-RAMP proteins require association with a GPCR, such as the CLR, in the endoplasmic reticulum to enable efficient translocation to the cell surface.
+Using an enzyme-linked immunosorbent assay (ELISA), little or no cell surface expression of the RAMPs was seen when transfected alone into HEK-293 cells.
 However, all three FLAG-tagged RAMPs were detected at the cell surface, upon co-transfection with the CLR (Fig. 1A).
 In contrast, the GLP-1 receptor was unable to translocate any of the RAMPs to the cell surface.
 Upon co-transfection of each of the RAMPs with the GCGR, only RAMP2 resulted in detectable cell surface expression (Fig. 1).
-Similar data were obtained using RAMP-GFP fusion constructs such that coexpression of the CLR was required to enable observation of plasma membrane-associated RAMPs and the GCGR located only RAMP2 at the plasma membrane (Fig. 1B) demonstrating a positive interaction between the GCGR and RAMP2 in mammalian cells.
+Similar data were obtained using RAMP-GFP fusion constructs such that co-expression of the CLR was required to enable observation of plasma membrane-associated RAMPs, and the GCGR located only RAMP2 at the plasma membrane (Fig. 1B), demonstrating a positive interaction between the GCGR and RAMP2 in mammalian cells.

-Like other family B GPCRs, upon ligand binding, the GCGR preferentially activates Gas to stimulate adenylate cyclase and generate cAMP.
-To investigate the effect of RAMP2 association on GCGR pharmacology we constructed cAMP concentration-response curves to glucagon in HEK-293 cells transiently co-transfected with the GCGR and each of the individual RAMPs.
-Co-expression of RAMP2 induced a 2-fold increase in the maximal cAMP level (Emax) and a 10-fold increase in the potency (EC50) of glucagon compared to the vector control (Fig. 1C, Table 1).
-In contrast, coexpression of either RAMP1 or RAMP3 did not influence the E{max} or EC50 of glucagon-mediated cAMP generation (Fig. 1B).
-In order to assess if agonist responses of the GCGR were influenced by endogenously expressed RAMPs in HEK-293 cells, we utilized the absolute requirement of the CLR receptor to interact with a RAMP to produce a functional receptor at the plasma membrane (11).
-In the absence of co-transfected RAMPs, we were unable to detect the CLR at the cell surface by ELISA using a myc-tag (Fig. 1D).
-Furthermore, cAMP accumulation was not observed following stimulation with either CGRP or AM (Fig. 1E).
-These data indicate that there is insufficient endogenous RAMP expression in HEK-293 cells to interact with the CLR, so effectively providing a null background in which to study the effect of RAMP2 association with the GCGR.
+Like other family B GPCRs, upon ligand binding, the GCGR preferentially activates $G\alpha_s$ to stimulate adenylate cyclase and generate cAMP.
+To investigate the effect of RAMP2 association on GCGR pharmacology, we constructed cAMP concentration-response curves to glucagon in HEK-293 cells transiently co-transfected with the GCGR and each of the individual RAMPs.
+Co-expression of RAMP2 induced a 2-fold increase in the maximal cAMP level (E{max}) and a 10-fold increase in the potency (EC50) of glucagon compared with the vector control (Fig. 1C and Table 1).
+In contrast, co-expression of either RAMP1 or RAMP3 did not influence the E{max} or EC50 of glucagon-mediated cAMP generation (Fig. 1B).
+In order to assess whether agonist responses of the GCGR were influenced by